benjholla/benjholla.github.io/_posts/2017-8-9-mac-and-cheese.md

 In the meantime begin step 2.

 The bacon should be firm and even slightly crispy on edges but not brittle.
 Leave the oven preheated to 350 degrees and pour off the bacon grease from the pan before transferring bacon onto plate covered in paper towels.
 Once cool pat dry to remove any excess bacon grease remaining.
-Once bacon is cool, dice the bacon into bacon bits.
+Dice the bacon into bacon bits.

 ### 2) Grill
 Blacken chicken on grill, grilling each side for 3-4 minutes until cook through.
 Remove from grill and allow chicken to rest for 10 minutes before dicing chicken into half inch size bites.